rameshKrSah/rameshKrSah.website.old/_posts/2020-03-01-Installing.md

-**Note: Please consult [here](https://www.pugetsystems.com/labs/hpc/How-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-UPDATED-1419/) for details about the graphic card**.
+**Note: Please consult [here](https://www.pugetsystems.com/labs/hpc/How-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-UPDATED-1419/) for details on how to setup your graphics card**.